Security best practices

 If necessary, we recommend you customize the header to define your own whitelist.

-An example final configuration could look similar to this:
+An example configuration could look similar to the one below.
+The path

 default-src `self' `unsafe-inline' `unsafe-eval' https://ga-dev-tools.appspot.com https://apis.google.com https://www.google.com https://content.googleapis.com https://ajax.googleapis.com ; img-src `self' data:;